ensembl260/SwarrotExtensionBundle/README.md

 ## Error Publisher

-When using middlewares such as `XDeathMaxCountProcessor`, `GuzzleExceptionProcessor`, etc... the ErrorPublisher publish a message reporting the encoutered error.
+When using middlewares such as `XDeathMaxCountProcessor`, etc... the ErrorPublisher publish a message reporting the encoutered error.
 To be able to publish, an `error` message type must be configured in your swarrot config:

 ```yaml